tilt-dev/tilt.build/docs/example_go.md

 to schedule the process, and the time until the server is ready to serve traffic.

-The Tilt sidebar gives you some default benchmarks, _and_ the tools to capture your own benchmarks.
+Tilt offers you some default benchmarks, _and_ the tools to capture your own.

 Our benchmarks show this is slow.
 Can we do better?